mohitsinha/mohitsinha.github.io/_posts/2018-10-18-spring-boot-hibernate-tips.md

 Hibernate needs no introduction.
 It is the most popular ORM out there for Java.

+Similarly, Spring Boot is the most powerful, and easy to use framework out there for Java.

 This tutorial isn't about Hibernate or Spring Boot, there are tons of them out there.
 We'll look into some common mistakes that you may make when using them together and how to fix them.